kangyuuuuf/SummerPlan/LeetCode.md

 3. find the min(**front**, **back**), moving the index with a smaller value inward. (front++/back- -).
 4. Repeat step 2 until **front** >= **back**.

-As far as I could say, it is a greedy algorithm, which means that each step we move is based on the current best situation.
+As far as I could say,  each step we move is based on the current best situation.
 However, it is hard to prove.

 ```c++
 class Solution {